trustasia-com/WekeyPayment/README.md

         findViewById(R.id.btn_payment_lv_3).setOnClickListener(this);

         //Init with baseUrl and tokenFetcher
-        PaymentManager.getInstance().init("https://pay-dev.wekey.cn", (productId, callback) -> {
+        //Base url is for payment server instead of token fetcher PaymentManager.getInstance().init("https://pay-dev.wekey.cn", (productId, callback) -> {
             //Get token for each product id from your server and pass it to callback });